 Application informs driver whether to use memory mapped buffer or user buffer in memory allocation operation (RSZ_REQBUFS ioctl).
 This ioctl is being used when request for buffer allocation is submitted to the driver.
 Along with ioctl, application has to specify either memory mapped or user buffer to be used.
 If user provided buffer is used, application has to pass memory type as V4L2_MEMORY_USERPTR.
 Then at the time of en-queueing buffers, application can specify pointer to the virtually contiguous buffer allocated by the application and size of the buffer.
 This size of the buffer, specified at the time of en-queueing buffer, must be page-aligned.
-This size must be same for the input and output buffer and must be maximum of input and output image size.

 '''

 / structure to store buffer request parameters /

 struct v412_requestbuffers reqbuf;

 reqbuf. type =V4L2_BUF_TYPE_VIDEO_CAPTURE;

 reqbuf.count = 2; / number of buffers /

-reqbuf.memory = V4L2_MEMORY_USERPTR; / Type of buffer exchange mechanism /
+reqbuf.memory = V4L2_MEMORY_USERPTR; / Type of buffer exchange

+mechanism /

-if(ioctl(rszfd, RSZ_REQBUF, &reqbuf)< 0) {
+if(ioctl(rszfd, RSZ_REQBUF, &reqbuf) < 0) {

 perror("RSZ_REQBUF failed\n");

 close(rszfd);

 exit(-1);

 }

 / This above example will allocate 2 buffer descriptors /

 '''